hdlugas/MZsearch/paper/paper.md

 \label{fig:spectra_plot}](spectra_figure.png){width="100%,"
 height="100%"}

-## Get LC-MS library from MGF file
+## Get query/reference library from mgf, mzML, or cdf file

-To obtain an LC-MS query/reference library from an MGF file, one can
+To obtain a query/reference library in the necessary format for spectral library matching from an mgf, mzML, or cdf file, one can use:
-use:

 ```
-Rscript build_library.py \
+python build_library.py \
   --input_path path_to_input_mgf_or_mzML_or_cdf_file \
   --output_path path_to_output_csv_file
 ```